sopra-steria-norge/cloud-akademiet-devbox/README.md

 For additional guide, see [the official docs](https://learn.microsoft.com/en-us/azure/dev-box/quickstart-create-dev-box#connect-to-a-dev-box)

 **Note**: After initial login you need to update WSL and install Docker Desktop.
-See [this script](./customizations/winget.ps1) for the commands to isntall these.
+See [the REQUIRED steps in this script](./customizations/winget.ps1) for the commands needed.

 ### Tips and tricks

 - **Restart machine**: In case of required restarts after installations or updates you can restart via Windows menu after connecting, wait a few minutes and then connect again.
+You can also restart the machine via the Developer Portal.
 - **Install missing software**: Use `winget` to install software.
 See list of required packages in [this script](./customizations/winget.ps1).
 You can search all available software for Winget [here](https://winstall.app/).
 - **Hibernation**: The machine is set to hibernate after 60m of inactivity.
 This is to ensure cost efficiency and not to pay for the machine while it is not in use.
 - **Visual Studio versions**: The machine already have Visual Studio Professional 2022 installed.
 If you do not have an license and want to use the community version this will show as "Visual Studio 2022 - Community" in the applications overview.